 The Peninsula: The Lobby

-108 E. Superior St.
+108 E. Superior St., Near North Side

-Seatings: 2:30 p.m.-4 p.m.
+Seatings: 11 a.m.-1 p.m.

 The Drake: Palm Court

-Deck the halls!
-During the holiday season Palm Court will transform into a “winter wonderland” complete with festive decorations, seasonal pastries, a harpist and even a merry band of carolers on select days in November and December and throughout the “12 days of Christmas.”
+If you want to feel like royalty, afternoon tea at the Drake is for you.
+After all, Queen Elizabeth, Princess Diana and the Empress of Japan — each of whom has enjoyed tea at the famous hotel — wouldn’t settle for just any cuppa.
+During the holiday season Palm Court will transform into a winter wonderland complete with festive decorations, seasonal pastries, a harpist and even a merry band of carolers on select days in November and December and throughout the “12 days of Christmas.”

-140 E. Walton Place
+140 E. Walton Place, Near North Side

 Seatings: 11 a.m. to 5 p.m.

-2108 N. Clark St.
+2108 N. Clark St., Lincoln Park

 —Maria Chambers & MaryKate Hickey